encryptogroup/MultiCent/README.md

 Then, run the LAN benchmarks.
 Our script will automatically enable the network simulation and disable it in the end again.
+If you terminate the script early, simply run ```./network_off.sh``` to stop the artificial network simulation again.
 We recommend working in the Docker container as this will momentarily change the behavior of your loopback interface.
 Running this script will take approx. 1 hour.
 ```sh